paulsilvis/DustCollector/docs/DustCollector Design Document.md

 So,  the  _essential_  goals  areh>:

--  Open  and  close  appropriate  blast  gates  automatically  when  any  powered  tool  is  running,  and  close  them  when  none  are  running.
+-  Open  and  close  appropriate  blast  gates  automatically  when  any  powered  machine  is  running,  and  close  them  when  none  are  running.

 -  Monitor  the  level  of  dust  in  the  main  collection  bin  and  flash  a  visible  warning  of  some  kind  if  it  should  be  emptied  soon.